 What are college articulation agreements, anyway?

 First things first: articulation agreements are formal partnerships between at least two institutions of higher education.
 Typically, these agreements exist between a community college and a four-year institution.
 The goal is to create a seamless transfer for students.
-In fact, articulation agreements are signed legal contracts.
+Articulation agreements are signed legal contracts.
 These documents go into great detail regarding guaranteed admission, transfer credits, scholarships, and academic and course requirements.
-Articulation agreements open the lines of communication between two institutions in regard to the important issues transfer students care about.
+Articulation agreements open the lines of communication between two institutions regarding the important issues transfer students care about.
 What does all this mean for you?
 Below, I will explain the structure of what I consider to be a good articulation agreement and give my advice for all transfer students to consider.

 You may be thinking, “Guaranteed admission?
 Did I just read that correctly?!”
 Yes, you certainly did!
 It really doesn’t get any better than this: many articulation agreements guarantee the automatic acceptance of any student who has earned an associate degree with a certain cumulative GPA.
 Some institutions will specify what type of associate degree (Associate of Art vs. Associate of Science vs. Associate of Applied Science) is required for guaranteed admission.
 Of course, guaranteed admission may exclude certain programs that have higher admission criteria—so be sure to do your college research.